 On the flip side, there are also responsibilities every US permanent resident needs to be aware of.
 As a permanent resident, you must:

 Obey all federal, state, and local laws

-The United States has laws set by the federal (national), state and local governments.
-As permanent resident, you must be aware of and follow them.
+The United States has laws set by the federal (national), state, and local governments.
+As a permanent resident, you must be aware of and follow them.

-Permanent residents in the United States are required to pay federal, state and local income taxes.
+Permanent residents in the United States must pay federal, state, and local income taxes.

 Register with the Selective Service of the US armed forces

-If you are a male between the ages of 18 and 26, you need to register at this independent government agency that oversees information on those potentially subject to military conscription.
+If you are a male between 18 and 26, you must register at this independent government agency that oversees information on those potentially subject to military conscription.

 To avoid inconvenience, you are required to carry proof of your permanent resident status at all times.

-Within 10 days after your move to a new address, you must inform the United States Citizenship and Immigration Services.
+Within 10 days of moving to a new address, you must inform the United States Citizenship and Immigration Services.

 Being a US permanent resident or green card holder is a great privilege many wish to attain.
-As you’ll read the above list, there are several benefits of holding this residence status while the responsibilities are mostly expected from a citizen of any other country.
-It is, therefore, a crucial time to be a holder of this PR status as it brings you closer to that desired US citizen status.
+As you’ll read the above list, holding this residence status has several benefits, while the responsibilities are mostly expected from a citizen of any other country.
+It is.
+Therefore, a crucial time to be a holder of this PR status as it brings you closer to that desired US citizen status.